 All members of the media are to identify themselves with their credentials to officials at the Registration Caravan when they first arrive on the salt.
-At this time you will enjoy a short induction and familiarization session.
+At this time you will enjoy a short induction and familiarization presentation.
 As a member of the media it's doesn't matter if you are there for a day or a week you still have to register.
-We do not cater for permenent registrations.
+We do not cater for permanent registrations.
 You must register for each event.

 Everyone has to have a ticket for Speed Week.
 However there is no cost for Reporters, Journalists and Film Crews.
 You can reserve your ticket via our Online Booking .
 Or you can do it on the day.